qeedquan/qeedquan.github.io/_posts/2017-06-10-Plan9-Flat-ARM-Binaries-MMU.markdown

 {% endhighlight %}

-It seems that the toolchain is placing the code at 0x80010000 for startup but note the instructions.
+It seems that the toolchain is placing the code at 0x80010000 on startup but take a deeper look at the instructions.
-All of these instructions does not depend on where they are in memory.
-One might about the BL instruction, doesn't that jump to an absolute location?
-It turns out not, BL is jumping relative to its location, but objdump calculated that address for us and dumped it out as a seemingly absolute location.
+All these instructions do not depend on where they are in memory.
+One glaring instruction is the BL instruction for calling functions, does that not use absolute locations?
+It turns out not to be the case, the BL instruction is jumping relative to its location;

-The Plan 9 toolchain does not generate code that needs the exact address for simple statements, function calls, loops, local variable access.
-So what does depend on the location of where it is at?
+objdump calculated that address for us and printed it out like an absolute location but it is not really not (refer to the ARM manual).

-The answer is constant string lookups and global variable accesses, the compiler will need to know where to get the value.
+The Plan 9 toolchain does not generate code that needs the exact address for simple statements, function calls, loops, and local variable access.
+But it does generate code that does depend on the location for constant string lookups and global variable accesses.
+It will look up the data address and calculate the relative offset to that; it encodes the offset in the binary for those.
-This means that we cannot use global variables or pointer to constant strings before we enable the MMU and work in the virtual address space (0x80010000)
+This means that we cannot use global variables or pointer to constant strings before we enable the MMU and work in the virtual address space at 0x80010000.

 Even if we can't use global variables or string pointers from the code, we can certainly use them if we know the exact memory location of where they are in memory.
 This means when we need access to a global variable or string constant before we enable the MMU, we just need to specify an absolute physical location to it.

-This ends the coverage of the basic theory on how this will work, let us see how this works in the code.
+This ends the coverage of the basic theory on how this will work, let us see how this plays out in the code.

 ### Practice